 I PULLED THE STOPPER OUT OF MY BATHROOM SINK AND THE PIN BROKE OFF THAT HOLDS DOWN HOW DO I REPAIR IT""

 I have a nasty crack in my porcelain sink, which is spoiling my lovely bathroom.
-The sink is sunk in to a 5ft long marble top so I can't just replace it - it was so expensive! can anybody give me any ideas as to whether it can be mended?
+The sink is sunk in to a 5ft long marble top so I can't just replace it - it was so expensive!

 I have two worn spots in my porcelain tub.
 I bought a commercial bottle of something that was supposed to cover them after I lightly sanded the area around them.
 It worked for a little while, but now the spots are fully revealed again.
 Can anyone suggest a product that worked wonderfully?
 Thank you very much!